shohidul-jaman-anik/DS-Algo-OOP/README.md

-# These are my personal notes belonging to Phitron.
+# These are my personal notes.

 This is my note.
 That's all I have covered from Python.
 This course covers various topics including data structures, algorithms, object-oriented programming, databases, and solving 500+ coding problems to become an exceptionally well world-class programmer.